jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 The data is transformed to one-hot encoding for building the classifier, assuming that the number of classes is the number of unique characters in the text.

+The code is in `TextGenerator.py`.
+This code reads the data file and generates a training set by sequentially extracting windows of size `maxlen` moving the window `step` number of characters every iteration.
+For each window the class correspond to the next character.
+The classes are transformed to one-hot encoding of the size the number of different characters in the text.

 The architecture for this task is composed by: